• Skip to primary navigation

 Pairing meat with yogurt might seem unusual but they complement each other beautifully.
 Between the tasty meatballs and the tangy yogurt, it’s an explosion of flavors!
 And if you can’t wait to dig in, the cold yogurt will prevent you from burning your mouth (and it’s simply delicious).

-I usually make koftes to put in kizartma (big Turkish fry up) or to eat along with pasta with a red pepper paste sauce (salça).
+I usually make koftes to put in a Turkish fry up or to eat with Turkish spaghetti.
 I also love eating them with a bulgur pilaf or with a simple salad and slices of fluffy bread!
 There are so many ways you could enjoy koftes.

 Don’t worry if your koftes don’t all look alike.
 They don’t have to be similar, that’s the charm of homemade food.
 Every family has their own preferred shape.
 It can go from elongated to a circle.
 I guess, mine) are a bit in between.
 In any case, Turkish meatballs are always flat, unlike the round ‘balls’ you would see in Italian-American cuisine.